agraef/midizap/README.md

 # Basic Usage

-The midizap program is a command line application, so you typically run it from the terminal, but of course it is also possible to invoke it from your desktop environment's startup files once you've set up everything to your liking.
+The midizap program is a command line application, so you typically run it from the terminal.
+However, it is also possible to launch it from your Jack session manager (see *Jack-Related Options* below) or from your desktop environment's startup files once you've set up everything to your liking.

 Try `midizap -h` for a brief summary of the available options with which the program can be invoked.